Need a sugar fix? Head to any of these Brooklyn bakeries.

 Mia’s Bakery, 139 Smith St

 The inspiration for Mia’s Bakery came from the belief that a good dessert brings pleasure and is baked from the heart.
 Named after the owner’s daughter, Mia, this cozy Carroll Gardens gem has something for every sugar craving.
-Croissants, muffins, pies, tarts, cookies, and cakes are all prepared on site – you can even watch the bakers at work in the kitchen though the storefront window.
+Croissants, muffins, pies, tarts, cookies, and some of the best cakes in Brooklyn are prepared on site – you can even watch the bakers at work in the kitchen though the storefront window.
 Take advantage of the full coffee bar while settling into a homemade slice of pecan caramel cheesecake.

 The Good Batch, 936 Fulton St

 In 2011, pastry chef Anna Gordon started her baked goods enterprise selling hand-pressed stroopwafels at Brooklyn Flea.
 They were a hit.
 Three years later, she and her husband (and cookie muse) opened up a brick and mortar bakery in Clinton Hill.
 In addition to cookies, The Good Batch also whips up ice cream sandwiches (made with oat chocolate chunk, brownie, and funfetti sugar cookies!) specialty cupcakes, cakes, and coffee.

 First opened in 1961 in the Scandinavian neighborhood of Bay Ridge, Leske’s Bakery is a considered an NYC institution.
 After a brief closing in 2011 due to rising rent, two local residents bought the property and gave Leske’s a second life employing many of the same bakers and staff.
 Customers line up daily for traditional Nordic-style pastries such as kringle and kransekake alongside New York staples like black and white cookies and old-fashioned donuts.